Cornish hurling

-The ball
+Ball

 Typically, the outer shell of a hurling ball is sterling silver which is hammered into two hemispheres and then bound around a core of applewood, held together with screws or nails through a band of silver.
 The balls used in the St Columb games were crafted for a few years by John Turver, but since the 1990s new balls have been made by local craftsman Colin Rescorla.
 At St Columb the winner of the ball has the right to keep it, but must have a new one made in its place for the next game.
 The price of a new ball is said to be around £1,000, depending on the price of silver at the time.
 The current inscription on the St Columb ball is "Town and Country, do your best", which derives from the motto: "Town and Country do your best, for in this parish I must rest".